 White Nose Syndrome Bats have the incredible ability to harbor numerous deadly diseases, such as Ebola and Marburg virus.
 However, in 2006 something unprecedented occurred, a fungal pathogen called Pseudogymnoascus destructans arrived in New York and causing the death of thousands of bats.
 The disease, called White Nose Syndrome, spread rapidly in the east coast and now over 6 million bats have perished.

-I hope to understand the role of the environment in shaping hibernation physiology, ie the immune system, as well as in pathogen virulence.
-This research will aid in discovering which bats will be most at risk to the disease before it arrives in new areas.
+I hope to understand the role of the environment in this disease system.
+The environment can affect both host and pathogen responses.
+Understanding the environmental mechanisms shaping hibernation physiology, ie the immune system, as well as in pathogen virulence will aid in discovering which bats will be most at risk to the disease before it arrives in new areas.
 Thus, we are working rapidly in the western U.S. to find out what defenses bat’s have in hibernation to White-Nose Syndrome.

-I study the amphibian fungal pathogen, Batrachochytrium dendrobatidis, and the bat fungal pathogen, Psuedogymnoascus destructans, in the Western United States.
-I have worked in disease ecology and eco-immunology for over 6 years using both field and lab studies to answer questions in these topics.
-Additionally, I use museum collections to answer questions about historical disease presence.
+About Me I am wild about fungi!
+I have studied the amphibian fungal pathogen, Batrachochytrium dendrobatidis, and the bat fungal pathogen, P. destructans, in the Western United States for over 6 years now.
+I have worked in disease ecology and eco-immunology using both field and molecular/microbial lab techniques.
+Additionally, I utilize museum collections to answer questions about historical disease dynamics.
 I have worked abroad in China and Panama as well as domestically, in Nevada, California, Texas and New Mexico.
-I have worked in mycology and microbiology for over 8 years and use these skills within an ecological framework to answer research questions about disease dynamics.
+I have worked in physiology, mycology and microbiology for almost a decade now and use these molecular skills within an ecological framework to answer research questions about disease dynamics.

-I also love discovering mushrooms in the woods and running with my dog, Rango, all over the eastern Sierras.
+On my off time I love discovering salamanders and mushrooms in the woods while running with my dog/research assistant, Rango, all over the eastern Sierras around Reno.